keboola/developers-docs/extend/generic-extractor/configuration/api/index.md

 extraction or to avoid unwanted flooding of the API.

 Every HTTP response contains a [Status code](/extend/generic-extractor/tutorial/rest/#http-status) and, optionally, a Header describing the situation or further actions.
-Status codes 2xx (beginning with 2) (e.g., 200 OK) represent success and no action is needed for them.
+Status codes 2xx (beginning with 2; e.g., 200 OK) represent success and no action is needed for them.
 Status codes 3xx (e.g., 301 Moved Permanently) represent redirection and are automatically handled by Generic Extractor (the redirection is followed).